 The best vodka is, contrary to what many people think, very drinkable, and won't make you go blind or challenge strangers to fights.
 That's if used in moderation of course.
-Considering you can make everything from screwdrivers to vodka martinis with it, there's no doubting the versatility of vodka either.
-The best gin may be more on trend and the best tequila may be more glitzy but vodka is the world's favourite spirit with good reason.
+Considering you can make everything from screwdrivers to vodka martinis with it, there's also no doubting the versatility of vodka.

 Here, we bring together our top picks for the best vodkas you should be drinking right now.
 Whether you are simply buying a bottle for after-dinner drinks at home or want to find a unique gift for someone, we’ve found a fantastic range of local and international brands that are changing the way we view vodka.